HarmoniousJoker/BalatroXCosmere/README.md

 - **Cost:** 4

 ### Marsh
-- **Ability:** Played cards that are not scored have an 4 in 16 chance of becoming Steel cards
+- **Ability:** One unscored card has a 4 in 16 chance of becoming a Steel card
 - **Rarity:** Preserver (Uncommon)
 - **Cost:** 4